Young Chef Olympiad: Season 2

 Dr. Suborno Bose & the panel of judges presenting the winner trophy to the YCO 16 winner Daniella Garmond.

 The Award & Closing Ceremony was held at the Wet-O-Wild ground of Nicco Park.
 Usha Uthup was the star performer of the night.
 The joint second runner-up was Johan Kurkela from Finland & Fernando Andres Guajardo Moguel from Mexico.
 The first runner-up was Gabriela Aleksandrova Hristova from UAE.

 The winner of the 2nd International Young Chef Olympiad 2016 was Daniella Garmond from Canadian Food & Wine Institute, Ontario, Canada.
 The trophy and cash prize of USD 10,000 was presented by Dr. Suborno Bose.
 The panel of Judges and Chef Ranveer Brar was present while the award was given.

-Commenting on the event, Dr. Suborno Bose, Chairman of the Young Chef Olympiad and CEO-IIHM, said, “We are delighted at the global participation this year.
-It is a fantastic event that will reach out globally to as many countries as possible.
-Food has always been the biggest unifier and continues to be so in today’s day and age.
-YCO has connected talent across borders from the best culinary colleges under one roof making it a truly global event.
+Commenting on the event, Dr. Suborno Bose, Chairman of the Young Chef Olympiad and CEO-IIHM, said, “YCO has connected talent across borders from the best culinary colleges under one roof making it a truly global event.
 Connecting the students from India with world class chefs from across the globe will not only bridge bonds but will also lay foundation of a global connect that will go a long way in each of their careers.
 The YCO will not only produce and refine the best talent amongst the young chefs but will also give the young talent a platform to learn, teach, showcase and network with.”